Calebkonglei/water-mark-react/README.md

-A simple water mark component based on react.
+A simple watermark component based on react.

 there is a demo below: